-During open hours, tutors in the Center will monitor our virtual Teams Channel on a laptop.
-Outside of open hours, tutors are not required to respond to your message on Teams, but may sign in to do so if they are able.
-To visit the Channel virtually, please fill out the sign-in form here: bit.ly/MCLA_math_SIGNIN and then check your e-mail for an automated message describing how to proceed to our Teams Channel.
+During our open hours, tutors in the Center will work in-person in CSI 101, and will monitor our virtual Teams Channel on a laptop.
+Outside of open hours, tutors are not required to respond to messages left on Teams, but may do so (if they are able).
+To visit the Teams Channel virtually, please fill out the sign-in form (top of this page) and then check your e-mail for an automated message describing how to proceed to our Teams Channel.

 After a successful first four years, MCLA is continuing to run the Mathematics Help Drop-In Center, a place for students with any questions related to mathematics.